-This document therefore provides:

-- An overview of the Isle of Wight Council's governance arrangements in place against the core activities set out in the code of corporate governance and characteristics of good governance set out above, underpinned by an honest selfassessment of their effectiveness for the period 2021/22. - An action plan for the coming year to address any identified areas of concern. - A report on progress made against those areas highlighted for improvement in its 2020/21 annual governance statement. - Analysis and feedback from the new self-assessment survey undertaken by the council's internal audit team.
+This document therefore provides an overview of the Isle of Wight Council's governance arrangements in place against the core activities set out in the code of corporate governance and characteristics of good governance set out above, underpinned by an honest self-assessment of their effectiveness for the period 2022/23.
+It includes an action plan for the coming year to address any identified areas of concern and a report on progress made against those areas highlighted for improvement in its 2021/22 annual governance statement.